marcboudreau/hvc/README.md

 #### Integration Testing

-The also exists an integration test suite in the *testing/* directory that allows testing use cases with real Vault servers.
+There also exists an integration test suite in the *testing/* directory that allows testing use cases with real Vault servers.
 The test suite launches a target Vault server that listens at the address `http://localhost:8200` and a source Vault server that listens at the address `http://localhost:8300`.